ualib/agda-algebras/postmodern_algebra.rst

 .. todo:: rewrite this section (it's still based on the classical treatment)

-Let us revisit the list of observations we made (in classical notation) above in :numref:`Section %s <basic-facts>`.
+Let us revisit the list of observations we made (in classical notation) above in :numref:`Chapter %s <basic-facts>`.

 Throught this section,